The Bankrate promise

-Credit cards that offer a 0 percent intro APR can be extremely appealing—especially if you’re hoping to pay off old debt, fund a big purchase or cover the next few months of expenses interest-free.
-Current credit card interest rates average around 16 percent, which means that applying for a credit card with a promotional 0 percent interest rate could save you a lot of money.
+Credit cards that offer a 0 percent intro APR can be extremely appealing — especially if you’re hoping to pay off old debt, fund a big purchase or cover a few months of expenses interest-free.
+Current credit card interest rates average more than 20 percent, which means that applying for a credit card with a promotional 0 percent interest rate could save you a lot of money.

 But what happens when your 0 percent intro APR ends?
 With a credit card promotional rate ending, you could find yourself stuck with higher interest rates and a balance that you aren’t prepared to pay off.

-Here’s what you need to know about 0 percent interest credit cards, including how to find out when your 0 percent APR ends and how you can avoid paying interest after your intro APR period is over.
+Here’s what you need to know about 0 percent interest credit cards, including how to find out when your 0 percent APR offer ends and how you can avoid paying interest after your promotional APR period is over.

 What happens when your 0% intro APR period ends?

+The promotional period typically lasts 12 to 21 months.
 Once the promotional period is over, you’ll start accruing interest on any unpaid balances.
-That includes balances that you charged or transferred to the credit card during the promotional APR period—not just new charges.
+That includes balances that you charged or transferred to the credit card during the promotional APR period — not just new charges.

-Make sure you know exactly when your promotional APR runs out and what the standard variable APR will be moving forward so you can avoid getting stuck with a large balance on a credit card that is about to start charging interest.
+Be sure you know exactly when your promotional APR runs out and what the standard variable APR will be after that so you can avoid getting stuck with a large balance on a credit card that’s about to start charging interest.

 What’s your new APR when your intro period ends?

-If you are having trouble finding the end date for your intro APR on your credit card statement, you can check your online account or app for information.
-If you’re still not sure, you can call the number on the back of your credit card and ask a customer service representative to check your account.
+If you’re having trouble finding the end date for your intro APR on your credit card statement, check your online account or mobile app for information.
+If you’re still not sure, call the number on the back of your credit card and ask a customer service representative to check your account.

 In some cases, missing a credit card payment or making a late payment could cause your 0 percent intro APR period to end early.
 Some credit card issuers revoke the promotional interest rate as a penalty for late or missed payments, so read your credit card’s fine print and find out whether a late payment could cost you your introductory interest rate.